j0verton/TuneList/README.md

 to start the project with some example data, download this file and add it to your api directory https://res.cloudinary.com/banjo/raw/upload/v1604589120/database.json

+To to run the project
+Clone this repository
+cd into the directory

+Install the necessary packages:
+`npm install
+npm install react react-dom react-router-dom`

 Once you have created the file and directory, and installed JSON server, React, and React Router DOM run `json-server -w database.json -p 8088` in the projects root directory.